dafanasiev/ngx_http_auth_jwt_module/README.md

 The `kid`, if present, specifies which kid ([RFC7515: 4.1.4. "kid" (Key ID) Header Parameter](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.4)) the server expects to receive in the JWT.

+There could be several `auth_jwt_key` directives.
+These directives are inherited from the previous configuration level if and only if there are no `auth_jwt_key` directives defined on the current level.

 ---
     Syntax:	 auth_jwt_bypass_methods GET | HEAD | POST | PUT | DELETE | MKCOL | COPY | MOVE | OPTIONS | PROPFIND | PROPPATCH | LOCK | UNLOCK | PATCH ...;
     Default: ——